Myron Cohen, MD – Director

 Amanda Corbett, PharmD – Global Pharmacology Coordinator

-Morag MacLachlan publicizes the institute’s work using press releases, videos, social media campaigns, annual reports and web articles.
+Morag MacLachlan publicizes the Institute’s work using press releases, videos, social media campaigns, annual reports and web articles.
 She comes to us from the AIDS Clinical Trials Group, where she managed the communications efforts of the network’s 60 global research sites.
-A former reporter, MacLachlan takes her knack for storytelling and applies it to humanizing complex science articles.
-She encourages you to subscribe to the institute’s e-newsletter and connect with us on social media.
+A former reporter, Morag takes her knack for storytelling and applies it to humanizing complex science articles.
+She encourages you to subscribe to the Institute’s e-newsletter and connect with us on social media.

 Robin Criffield works closely with Dr. Cohen and helps coordinate all key business areas of the Institute.
 Providing program management for business development and strategic planning, research program development and implementation, and general business and operations oversight as part of the leadership team.
 Her background is in social justice work and prior to joining IGHID she was the Associate Director for an affordable housing program for 12 years.
 Robin was recently appointed to the Orange County Human Relations Committee and is a board member of Organizing Against Racism (OAR).
 Robin brings her strategic thinking, business and organizational development experience, and commitment to transformative justice to help strengthen the Institute’s work.